 And your approach should be individualized to you.

-Other experts like Chris Kresser and Dr. Pimental discourages using a low FODMAP diet during antibiotic treatment for SIBO.
+Other experts like Chris Kresser and Dr. Pimental discourage using a low FODMAP diet during antibiotic treatment for SIBO.

 This is because the bacteria are easier to kill in the presence of a more diverse diet.